The Tashkent Files

-The Tashkent Files is a 2019 Indian Hindi-language conspiracy propaganda film written and directed by Vivek Agnihotri.
+The Tashkent Files is a 2019 Indian Hindi-language conspiracy politicial thriller propaganda film written and directed by Vivek Agnihotri.
 It focuses on the mysterious death of former prime minister Lal Bahadur Shastri.
 It is the first installment in Agnihotri's The Files Trilogy, followed by The Kashmir Files (2022) and The Bengal Files (2025).
-The movie received overwhelmingly negative reviews from critics.
+The film received overwhelmingly negative reviews from critics.

 Plot

 Raagini Phule, a struggling journalist, receives a tip from an anonymous caller about investigating the suspicious circumstances surrounding Prime Minister Lal Bahadur Shastri's death in Tashkent in 1966.
 Under government pressure, a panel of experts is formed, including Raagini herself, to examine the evidence.

 The panel members, including politicians, historians, scientists, and journalists, fiercely debate the available material, drawing upon conspiracy theories, Cold War politics, and allegations of assassination.
 Ultimately, the film leaves the central mystery unresolved, raising questions about transparency and accountability in independent India.

 Production

 The film was announced in January 2018 as India's first "crowd-sourced" thriller, with director Vivek Agnihotri inviting the public to share material related to Shastri’s death.
 Books referenced include Political Mysteries by K. R. Malkani, Conversations with the Crow by Gregory Douglas, and the Mitrokhin Archive by Vasili Mitrokhin.